statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 ```js
 setCartAttributes(string: cartId, array: lines)
 ```
 Set attributes associated with the cart.
+This will overwrite previously set attributes if you have any.
 This should be an array of objects consisting of a `key` and `value`.
 Eg:

 ```js
 [